Despite having enough food, humanity risks hunger ‘crises’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Despite producing more food than it can consume, humanity risks a menacing mix of "food crises" brought on by social inequalities, environmental degradation, climate change and wars, a UN report warned on Friday.
+PARIS: Despite producing more food than it can consume, humanity risks a menacing mix of “food crises” brought on by social inequalities, environmental degradation, climate change and wars, a UN report warned Friday.

-After decades of steady decline, the number of people who suffer from hunger worldwide has been slowly increasing since 2015, said the report by the UN’s Food and Agriculture (FAO) Organisation, the European Commission and France’s CIRAD agricultural research centre.
+After decades of steady decline, the number of people who suffer from hunger worldwide has been slowly increasing since 2015, said the report by the UN´s Food and Agriculture (FAO) Organization, the European Commission and France´s CIRAD agricultural research centre.

 There was also the question of quality, with too many people relying on calories from fat and sugar which are poor in vitamins and minerals.
 People increasingly “suffer from obesity and dietary deficiencies at the same time”, Dury said.

+This, in turn, has contributed to deforestation to make way for farms growing animals and their feed.
+In a vicious cycle, shrinking forests mean fewer trees to absorb planet-warming carbon dioxide, accelerating climate change.

+“The projected growing impact of global warming will certainly increase disaster-related displacements and potentially fuel social unrest and conflicts as populations migrate in the search for new land, water and food,” the report said.

-Despite producing more food than it can consume, humanity risks a menacing mix of "food crises" brought on by social inequalities, environmental degradation, climate change and wars, a UN report warned on Friday.
+PARIS: Despite producing more food than it can consume, humanity risks a menacing mix of “food crises” brought on by social inequalities, environmental degradation, climate change and wars, a UN report warned Friday.

-After decades of steady decline, the number of people who suffer from hunger worldwide has been slowly increasing since 2015, said the report by the UN’s Food and Agriculture (FAO) Organisation, the European Commission and France’s CIRAD agricultural research centre.
+After decades of steady decline, the number of people who suffer from hunger worldwide has been slowly increasing since 2015, said the report by the UN´s Food and Agriculture (FAO) Organization, the European Commission and France´s CIRAD agricultural research centre.

 There was also the question of quality, with too many people relying on calories from fat and sugar which are poor in vitamins and minerals.
 People increasingly “suffer from obesity and dietary deficiencies at the same time”, Dury said.